Lillie Langtry, Mistress of King Edward VII of the United Kingdom

 • Reginald Le Breton (1855) – unmarried

 On March 9, 1874, Lillie married Edward Langtry, a wealthy Irish landowner who had recently been widowed.
-They had known each other just six weeks, but shared a love of sailing and bonded very quickly.
+They had known each other just six weeks but shared a love of sailing and bonded very quickly.
 Later in life, Lillie would jokingly say that “to become mistress of the yacht, I married the owner.”
 The couple moved to London, where Lillie soon became part of the London society scene.
-The couple remained married until 1897, but had been estranged for many years by then.
+The couple remained married until 1897 but had been estranged for many years.
 Having become an American citizen in 1897, Lillie successfully filed for divorce from Langtry, who died several months later.

-Upon her arrival in London, Lillie soon found herself ensconced in London’s high society.
+Upon her arrival in London, Lillie soon found herself amidst London’s high society.
 Her beauty caught the eye of the artist Frank Miles, who soon asked Lillie to sit for a portrait.
-Such was her beauty, that this portrait was purchased by Prince Leopold, the younger brother of The Prince of Wales.
-Lillie also sat for portraits by several other artists, and this led to her quick entrance into the highest ranks of society.
+The portrait was purchased by Prince Leopold, Duke of Albany the younger brother of The Prince of Wales, the future King Edward VII.
+Lillie also sat for portraits by several other artists, leading to her quick entrance into the highest ranks of society.

 The Prince of Wales, later King Edward VII. source: Wikipedia

-Lillie’s pregnancy brought an end to her affair with The Prince of Wales, but the two would remain in occasional contact and the Prince often used his influence to help her in her future career.
-By 1881 – back in London – Lillie found herself in financial distress.
-It was a close friend, Oscar Wilde, who suggested she try the theatre.
-She began with a local amateur theatre, and soon made her debut at the Haymarket Theatre in London.
-Lillie quickly became a success, starting her own theatre company and touring throughout Europe and the United States over the next 26 years.
+Lillie’s pregnancy ended her affair with The Prince of Wales, but the two would remain in occasional contact and the Prince often used his influence to help her in her future career.
+In 1881, back in London, Lillie found herself in financial distress.
+A close friend, writer Oscar Wilde, suggested she try the theatre.
+She began with a local amateur theatre and soon made her debut at the Haymarket Theatre in London.
+Lillie quickly became a success, starting her own theatre company which toured throughout Europe and the United States over the next 26 years.
 She retired from the stage in 1917.

-During her time in the United States, she had a long-term affair with an American – Frederick Gebhard – who introduced Lillie to horse racing.
-Together the two bought a stable of horses which they trained and raced throughout the States.
-Her passion for horse-racing continued for much of the rest of her life.
+During her time in the United States, Lillie had a long-term affair with an American, Frederick Gebhard, who introduced Lillie to horse racing.
+Together the two bought a stable of horses which they trained and raced throughout the United States.
 She later became involved with George Alexander Baird, a very wealthy gentleman in the horse-racing world.
-After his death several years later, Lillie purchased several of his horses as well as some of his properties.
-By 1919, finding that horse-racing was more of a financial drain than an income, Lillie sold off all of her horses and interests and moved to Monaco.
+After his death several years later, Lillie purchased several of his horses and some of his properties.
+By 1919, finding that horse racing was more of a financial drain than an income, Lillie sold all her horses and interests and moved to Monaco.

 Two years after divorcing her first husband, Lillie married a second time.
-She and Hugo Gerald de Bathe were married on July 27, 1899 at St. Saviour’s Church in Jersey with just her daughter and the officials present.
-18 years her junior, de Bathe had seven older siblings, but as he was the firstborn after his parents’ marriage, he was the heir to his father’s Baronetcy.
-He would go on to succeed his father as 5th Baronet, and inherit a large portfolio of properties in Sussex, Devon and Ireland.
+On July 27, 1899 at St. Saviour’s Church in Jersey, Lillie married Hugo Gerald de Bathe with just her daughter and the officials present.
+Eighteen years her junior, de Bathe had seven older siblings, but as he was the firstborn after his parents’ marriage, he was the heir to his father’s Baronetcy.
+He succeeded his father as 5th Baronet and inherited a large portfolio of properties in Sussex, Devon and Ireland.
 These in Sussex included Woodend, a 17-bedroom property on 71 acres, Hollandsfield, a 10-bedroom property on 52 acres, and Balsom’s Farm which consisted of 206 acres.
 The couple used Woodend as their primary residence.
 All of the properties were later sold, in 1919.

-Lillie remained in close contact with The Prince of Wales, and was an invited guest to his Coronation, sitting alongside Sarah Bernhardt and Lady Randolph Churchill.
-She was also an invited guest to his funeral in 1910.
+Lillie remained in close contact with The Prince of Wales and was a guest at his Coronation, sitting alongside Sarah Bernhardt and Lady Randolph Churchill.
+She was also a guest at his funeral in 1910.

-In her later years, Lady de Bathe (as she was known after 1907) lived primarily in Monaco while her husband lived in nearby Vence, Alpes Maritimes.
-De Bathe later served as an ambulance driver with the French Red Cross during World War I. Instead of her husband, Lillie’s main companion was her dear friend, Mathilde Marie Peat.
-It was Peat who inherited a large part of Langtry’s estate – including a bequest of £10,000, Villa le Lys (her home in Monaco) and her car.
+In her later years, Lady de Bathe, as she was known after 1907, lived primarily in Monaco while her husband lived in nearby Vence, Alpes Maritimes.
+De Bathe later served as an ambulance driver with the French Red Cross during World War I. Instead of her husband, Lillie’s main companion was her dear friend Mathilde Marie Peat who inherited a large part of Langtry’s estate including a bequest of £10,000, her home in Monaco.
+Villa le Lys, and her car.

 Emilie Charlotte “Lillie” Langtry, Lady de Bathe, died of pneumonia in Monaco in the early morning of February 12, 1929.
 She was 75 years old.
 Per her wishes, she was buried along with her parents at St. Saviour’s Church in Jersey.